Cantara/HTTPLoadTest-Baseline/README.md

 compromise the quality assurance processes on non-functional requirements, we have tried to focus on making the load-test QA process easily embeddable to a
 Company's continous CI/CD processes.

-We have built HTTPLoadTest-baseline on an underlaying cicuit-breaker framework called hystrix and timed execution blocks to avoid any blocking or dangeling
+We have built HTTPLoadTest-Baseline on an underlaying cicuit-breaker framework called hystrix and timed execution blocks to avoid any blocking or dangeling
 HTTP requests and internal threads.

 Coming from development backgrounds, we hope that a baseline you might contribute to, or just form and change to your requirements/needs might increase